📋Music Promotion Guide

 What if my release gets no traction at all?

 Don't abandon it after week 1.
-Day 8–60 is when TikTok-driven promotion has time to actually work.
-Autohype keeps running.
+Day 8–60 is when TikTok-driven promotion has time to actually work, which is exactly why you stagger orders instead of spending everything on day one.
 Check your analytics at day 30 before making any judgment.
 If nothing has moved at all by day 60, evaluate the clip format and caption strategy, not the music itself.